D3Engineering/aditof_sdk/sdcard-images-utils/dragonboard410c/utils/README.md

 # Scripts

-Dragonboard helper scripts to build a `.img` file
+Dragonboard helper script, `image.sh`, can be used to build a `.img` file.
+Remove the `rm -rf ${working_dir}` line of the script, and use the `d3-image.sh` script to rebuild the `.img` file without needing to checkout repositories and pull files.
+The Dragonboard helper script needs to be run once to completion for the D3 helper script to be able to run.

 #### Prerequisites
 The script has been tested on `ubuntu:18.04` and `ubuntu:20.04`, with the following packages being required to be preinstalled before running.